FRITZON/harpie_frontend/README.md

 Make sure you have Node.js and npm (the Node.js package manager) installed on your computer.
 You can download them from the official website from Node.js: https://nodejs.org/.
 Install Angular CLI globally on your system by opening a terminal and running the command: npm install -g @angular/cli.
+To run the Harpie application locally, follow these steps:
+1. Clone the repository
+2. Install dependencies: npm install
+3. Start the development server: ng serve
+4. Open your web browser and navigate to http://localhost:4200/ to see the application.

 ## Création du projet Angular/Creating the Angular project
 ### Français